 Not all my food experiences were as wonderful as my food truck ones.
 I fell in and then out of love with Thida’s Thai.
 I love their soups, especially when I get them spicy.
 However, too many times, I placed an order, was told I could pick it up in 20 miinutes, and when I got there had to wait another 20 minutes.
 20 minutes waiting during a 30 minute lunch break is just too much.
 My final time came, when having gone through that process, they produced my order and it was wrong.

 Yet despite this, my memories of food while working at the corner of Donald and Broadway are some very happy ones.
 I think my favourite will always be the fire alarm Starbucks run.
 Whether it was during a drill, or because certain people we shared the building with didn’t know how to make microwave popcorn without setting off the alarm, these trips across the street to enjoy a beverage treat courtesy of our bosses, always made those alarms a little more bearable.

-So it is farewell for now to my co-workers, I’m sure I’ll see you around and about.
-It’s also a temporary farewell to all my favourite food trucks.
+So there are farewells for now to my co-workers, I’m sure I’ll see you around and about.
+It’s also temporary farewells to all my favourite food trucks.
 I’m moving into the St. Boniface-Norwood Flats area with my new role as St. Philip’s parish priest, so farewell to one place and food experiences mean hello to another one.

 Back to Top

 Yesterday, I wrote about my time at L.C.
 Taylor, and the ways in which food had helped to define my time there.
 Today marked another departure.
 This time from Holy Trinity.

 Holy Trinity Anglican Church was more than just a place I worked.
 I entered the ordination path out of Holy Trinity.
 When I wondered if I was on the right path it was the members of the parish who spurred me on.
 I am where I am today due in no small measure to the people of the parish of Holy Trinity.
 Along the way there were farewells to parishioners who had entered their eternal rest.